Chapter 7: The Thread Never Broke

 The same year Columbus sailed, Ferdinand and Isabella signed the Alhambra Decree, expelling every Jew from Spain who refused baptism.
 The mechanism deserves study, because it would be applied to other religious minorities for centuries:

-The pattern is clear: manufacture or exploit a crisis, blame a religious minority, confiscate their property, and enrich the Church.
+The mechanism repeats: manufacture or exploit a crisis, blame a religious minority, confiscate their property, and enrich the Church.

 Jews had ninety days to convert, leave, or die.
 Those who left forfeited everything: homes, businesses, and debts owed to them.
 The Crown and Church divided the spoils.
-An estimated 200,000 people expelled; their wealth absorbed.
+An estimated two hundred thousand people were expelled; their wealth was absorbed.

 Jewish communities faced this first and most severely.
 Centuries later, similar mechanisms would be applied to other religious minorities.
 When Sabbath-keepers faced property confiscation in Transylvania (1595), book burnings across Europe, and imprisonment without trial, the pattern was familiar.